gohugoio/hugo/content-changes.md

 <!-- /MarkdownTOC -->

 <a name="changes-to-existing-content-sections"></a>
 ## Changes to Existing Content Sections

-The following is an *abbreviated* listing and only includes the *larger* changes to content organization
+The following is an *abbreviated* listing and only includes the *larger* changes to content organization.
+These changes do not include copy edits for consistent usage, which easily numbers in the thousands at this point.

 <a name="extras"></a>
 ### [Extras](http://gohugo.io/extras)